 Commencing with a 20-minute workout would be the perfect start as it’s a great motivator for the next workout.
 As you progress over time you’ll start to see changes in your body on condition you’re following a good diet you’ll also feel confident in adding more to your workout both in duration and intensity.

 This would include doing two 20 minutes sessions leading to 6 sessions in a week should you choose to train 3 times a week.
-Please also sip on some water in-between workouts to keep your body hydrated.
+Sipping on some water in-between workouts will keep your body hydrated.
 Don’t just stick with one Personal Trainer try others as you’ll learn quickly avoiding complacency.
 This approach will give your body a sense of unpredictability helping it maintain both muscle mass and tone as well as bringing an element of stimulation to your workout.

-Having a healthy meal consisting of steamed vegetables (e.g. Broccoli and carrots) and fish (for instance salmon) as they have anti-oxidants, protein and other needed nutrients.
+Having a healthy meal consisting of steamed vegetables (e.g. Broccoli and carrots high in anti-oxidants ) and fish or chicken as they have protein and other needed nutrients.
 Supplement your workouts with muscles growth supplement such as Xtreme NO.

 Feature Image: Shutterstock.com